 Over here, we’ve got ChromePass and I have a password of the user stored like that.
 As you can see here, the password is not really displayed and the question is: why is that?

-And answer to that is quite simple.
+And the answer to that is quite simple.

-It is because, in such scenario, I have played with that password change illegally.
+It is because, in such a scenario, I have played with that password change illegally.
 So when we are thinking about the Data Protection API, technically If we get into C:/Users/Username/AppData/Roaming/Microsoft/Protect and then UserSID, then these little files (we should call them, Master Key Containers) contain the master keys, which more or less are used to decrypt our secrets, passwords, etc. Master keys that are in those Master Key Containers are encrypted by the user’s password hash.

 Effectively, when I played with the password and it’s no longer my password P@ssw0rd but it’s Mimikatz, then I’m not able to decrypt those.
 I’m unable to read this particular password.
 Now what I’m going turn on the network connectivity and connect to the domain controller.

 What’s going to happen?
 Well basically, that particular user will connect to the domain.
 Right now the network is on, so the only thing we can do is to logon with the password that is correct.
-Right now, I am logging on with the password that is Mimikatz, so I’m going, simply speaking, log out, and logon to the domain.
+Right now, I am logging on with the password that is Mimikatz, so I’m going, simply speaking, log out, and logon into the domain.

 Credential Manager works a little differently for Edge than for Chrome